-Michael has been the Curator of Living Collections at the Arnold Arboretum since 2007.
-In this role, he oversees and guides the development and curation of one of the world’s most dynamic woody plant collections.
+Michael is the Arnold Arboretum of Harvard University's Keeper of the Living Collections, only the second “Keeper” in the 147-year history of the Arnold Arboretum.
+Curator of the Living Collections since 2007, he was promoted to Keeper in summer 2017.
+Michael oversees and guides the development and curation of one of the world’s most dynamic and singular woody plant collections.
 After honing the Arboretum’s curatorial ethic to one where “everybody curates,” he and his team have pushed the boundaries of living collections management into a program of excellence.
-A plant explorer and collections advocate, Michael frequently lectures and writes about these and other botanical and horticultural topics.
+A plant explorer and authority on curation and woody plants, Michael frequently lectures, writes, and advises about these and related botanical and horticultural topics.

-Michael received his undergraduate degree in Public Horticulture from Purdue University, and Masters and Ph.D. degrees from Iowa State University and Cornell University, respectively.
-He has served on APGA’s Program Selection, Awards, and Nominating Committees; chaired the Nomenclature and Taxonomy Professional Section; and organized the first Collections Management Symposium, held in Boston in 2007.
-He is also a PCN Reviewer, and in 2015 received APGA’s Professional Citation Award.
+Michael received his undergraduate degree in public horticulture from Purdue University, and Masters and Ph.D. degrees from Iowa State University and Cornell University, respectively, also in horticultural fields.
+He has served as a member of the Association’s Program Selection, Awards, and Nominating Committees; chaired the Nomenclature and Taxonomy Community; and organized the first Collections Management Symposium, held in Boston in 2007.
+He is also a reviewer for the Plants Collections Network, and in 2015 received the Association’s Professional Citation Award.